nikokozak/CodeOfMusic_Parser/spec.md

 ### Bars
 - The `:bars` parameter can be specified at both the `arrangement` and `track` levels
-- At the `arrangement` level, it sets the overall loop length for all tracks
+- At the `arrangement` level, it sets the overall loop length for the transport
-- At the `track` level, it can override the arrangement's bar count for specific tracks
+- At the `track` level, it sets the individual loop length for that specific track
+- If a track's `:bars` parameter is not specified, it defaults to the arrangement's bars
+- This allows for polyrhythmic patterns where tracks can have different loop lengths
 - If a track has more notes than can fit in its bars, excess notes will be ignored
 - Default: 1 bar